 Engine components operate in the harshest of environments, subject to thermal, structural & rotational stresses and fatigue.
 In addition, they do not perform in one steady environment over the entire mission profile of the aircraft.
 For example, on a cold day with high air density at ground level, higher thrust is produced; however, on a hot day or at high altitude the situation is reversed.
 Furthermore, the engine isn’t operating constantly 24/7, rather it is subject to abrupt starts & stops which will affect its overall life.

 How can these challenges be addressed?
-Come back here next week to deep dive into the Simcenter suite of solutions and learn how they can help address these mission-critical challenges for aero-engine manufacturers.
+Deep dive into the Simcenter suite of solutions and learn how they can help address these mission-critical challenges for aero-engine manufacturers.

 Are you interested to explore aircraft engine thermo-mechanical performance in depth?